 The most mysterious discovery is human consciousness itself if only because of the bewildering sense of freedom it grants us despite a simultaneous realization that the rest of material reality is ruled by contingent determinism.
 Are we the most self-deceptive representative of that reality or are we made of and for something beyond it (see “A Preface to the Determinism Problem“ and “The Determinism Problem”)?
-Perhaps the God-of-the-Gaps set up a reality conducive to reason by means of its deterministic nature and then gave humans a sense of freedom by means of a perverse consciousness that refuses to see itself as determined.
+Perhaps the God-of-the-Gaps set up a reality conducive to reasoning on its deterministic nature and then gave humans a sense of freedom, a perverse consciousness that refuses to see itself as merely a part of that nature.
 And perhaps that God finds enough to do in moving the only thing in this universe that feels itself free to move, moving minds toward the good.
-Perhaps the God-of-the-Gaps has left none in a material reality totally determined and so amenable to predictive reasoning by the only thing we know of in the universe irremediably convinced of its own freedom who may use that reasoning in the context of that determinism to make moral choices.
-And it seems entirely possible that this operation occurs against a backdrop of permanent doubt, for science can never disprove divinity and religion can never prove it, requiring belief and trust as doxastic ventures neither warranted nor dismissed by our reasoning.
-And perhaps that gap in science’s purview opens a very wide door indeed to religion as a custodian not of the true but of the good.
-Curiously, empirical methodology not only prevents science’s entry through that door; it even prevents science from seeing its existence (see “The Limits of Empirical Science“).
-Science may only approach questions of utility.
-It must remain blind to those of quality or morality.
+Perhaps the God-of-the-Gaps has left space in a totally determined material reality that is amenable to predictive reasoning by the only thing we know of in the universe irremediably convinced of its own preferential freedom.
+And perhaps God operates in that mysterious space of human preference in a way that science can neither explain nor dispute.
+Indeed disputing it is a prime example of the operation that illustrates and elevates it.
+When empiricism argues for determinism, it denies its hypothesis.
+And perhaps only human beings may use that felt sense of preferential freedom against the backdrop of a predictable set of consequences to make moral choices that God may offer to assist.
+It is unarguable that this operation occurs in an atmosphere of permanent doubt, for science can never disprove divinity and religion can never prove it, requiring belief and trust as doxastic ventures neither warranted nor dismissed by our reasoning.
+In this picture of divine intervention, God’s voice can only be a fideistic whisper, a prompt to belief, a gnostic wisp, not a full-throated voice from on high accompanied by all the apparatus of external power.
+Institutional religious authorities will likely find this a reductio ad absurdum that assaults both their power and their practice.
+It will confirm that science is an existential threat to their traditions, confirming Catholicism’s judgment of Galileo.
+It closes the door to religious authority’s custody of earthly truth and power.
+But it is entirely consistent with longstanding religious traditions in all faiths that value meditation and receptivity, mystery and majesty, the mystical and the numinous.
+It opens not a door but a vent to God’s moral direction, making public expressions of belief permissible so long as they are also consistent with our knowledge, and not incidentally opening vistas of possibility for faith’s guidance in moral life.
+It allows religion to participate in seeking the good.
+Curiously, empirical methodology not only prevents science’s entry into that space; it even prevents science from seeing its existence (see “The Limits of Empirical Science“).
+Empiricism may only approach questions of immediate utility.
+It must remain blind to morality.